-Understanding Entrepreneurial Mindset- The revolution impact of entrepreneurshipevolution entrepreneurship-Approaches The of to entrepreneurship-Process approach-Twenty first centaury trends in entrepreneurship.
+Understanding Entrepreneurial Mindset-The revolution impact of entrepreneurship-The evolution of entrepreneurship-Approaches to entrepreneurship-Process approach-Twenty first centaurv trends in entrepreneurship.

 Unit II:

 The individual entrepreneurial mind-set and Personality- The entrepreneurial journey- Stress and the entrepreneur- the entrepreneurial ego- Entrepreneurial motivations.
 Corporate Entrepreneurial Mindset- the nature of corporate entrepreneur- conceptualization of corporate entrepreneurship Strategy-sustaining corporate entrepreneurship.